A family of permutationally invariant quantum codes: Introduction

 A state $\ket\psi$ is called {\em permutation-invariant} if it is preserved by all swap operators $\bfP_{ij},$ i.e., $\ket\psi$ is a common eigenstate of the swap operators with eigenvalue 1.
 Denoting $ J=\sum_{i<j} J_{ij}$, we observe that for any permutation-invariant state $ \ket{\psi}, $

 Since $ J_{ij}>0 $, the spectral norm of $ \hat{H}-\frac{J}{2}{\bfI} $ is bounded above by $ J $, so the smallest eigenvalue of the Hamiltonian is $ -J/2 ,$ and its corresponding eigenstate is $ \ket{\psi} $.
-Therefore, any permutation-invariant state is a ground state of the Hamiltonian in the ferromagnetic Heisenberg model \cite{ouyangPI}.
+Therefore, any permutation-invariant state is a ground state in the ferromagnetic Heisenberg model \cite{ouyangPI}.

 Permutation-invariant codes were introduced in the works of Ruskai and Pollatsek \cite{ruskaiExchange,ruskai-polatsek}.
 The codes they constructed encode a single logical qubit, and are capable of correcting all one-qubit errors and certain types of two-qubit errors.
 In particular, Ruskai's $((9,2,3))$ code \cite{ruskaiExchange} has the basis